A Compact Hybrid Convolution--Frequency State Space Network for Learned Image Compression: Related Work

-Overall, existing entropy models have significantly improved the accuracy of probability estimation by exploiting spatial, channel, and hyperprior information.
-However, most methods operate primarily in the spatial and channel domains, and the side information in hyperprior-based models is rarely modeled in a frequency-aware manner.
-Fine-grained, content-adaptive bit allocation across different frequency components of both the latents and the side information remains underexplored.
+Overall, existing entropy models have substantially improved bitrate estimation by exploiting spatial, channel, and hyperprior information.
+Nevertheless, most of these designs still operate primarily in the spatial and channel domains, while frequency-aware modeling of side information in the hyperprior pathway has received relatively limited attention.